kamil-kw/project-management-system/README.md

 9. Select the settings tab.
 10. Add buildpack
 11. Select Python, then save changes.
-12. Select Nodejs, then save changes.
-13. Make sure Heroku/Python is at the top of the list, followed by Heroku/Nodejs
+12. Make sure Heroku/Python is at the top of the list, followed by Heroku/Nodejs
-14. Navigate to the deploy tab
+13. Navigate to the deploy tab
-15. Scroll down to Manual Deploy and select deploy branch.
+14. Scroll down to Manual Deploy and select deploy branch.

 Heroku Postgres Database